ChicagoPark/DSA/README.md

 >
 > Insertion: Process the subsidiary trait of main instance variable(self.head, self.tail) first such as `self.head.next` or `self.tail.next`.
 >
 > Deletion: We need to control surrounding nodes of target node.
-We don't need to access the reference variable of target node at all.
+We need to `remove all` the `incoming direction connection` to the target node.
 >
 > The `tip parts of Circular Linked List` are `not NULL`.